AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 It is very common in writing C-defined predicates to check whether a symbol passed in by Prolog is equal to a particular (given) symbol.
 For example, you might want to see if the last item in a list is equal to the symbol [].
 This is accomplished by creating the symbol [], and checking whether the end of the given list is identical with this symbol.
-The phrase ‘create the symbol ...’ is shorthand for the following process:
+The phrase 'create the symbol ...' is shorthand for the following process:
 * Check whether a given character string is identical with an already existing Prolog symbol.
 * If it is, return the existing symbol.
 * If it is not, create a new Prolog symbol whose print name is the given character string.
 Like most other symbolic languages, proper Prolog symbols are unique (in contrast to UIAs).
-Thus, any attempt to ‘create’ an already existing symbol such as []doesn’t really create anything, but instead simply returns the previously created symbol.
+Thus, any attempt to 'create' an already existing symbol such as []doesn't really create anything, but instead simply returns the previously created symbol.
 There are two functions for creating Prolog symbols: PI_makesym() and PI_makeuia().
-The first function, PI_makesym(), puts the specified symbol in the symbol table if it’s not there, and returns the symbol table index as the symbol value in either case.
+The first function, PI_makesym(), puts the specified symbol in the symbol table if it's not there, and returns the symbol table index as the symbol value in either case.
 The second function, PI_makeuia(), works in the same manner as PI_makesym(), except that an uninterned atom is created if the symbol is not in the symbol table.
 The forms for these are functions are: